 The MSA authorizes the Council to identify, conserve, and enhance essential fish habitat (EFH) for species managed under the Council's fishery management plans (FMPs).
 The MSA defines EFH as "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
-The MSA includes additional provisions to designate Habitat Areas of Particular Concern (HAPCs) for habitats of ecological significance, sensitivity, vulnerability to degradation, or rare occurrence.
-The Council has identified EFH throughout the Pacific Coast region for species managed under each of its FMPs, and has designated HAPCs for groundfish (rocky reefs, estuaries, canopy kelp, seagrasses, offshore banks, seamounts, canyons) and salmon (including estuaries and marine and estuarine submerged aquatic vegetation).
+The MSA includes additional provisions to designate Habitat Areas of Particular

+Concern (HAPC) for habitats of ecological significance, sensitivity, vulnerability to degradation, or rare occurrence.
+The Council has identified EFH throughout the Pacific Coast region for species managed under each of its FMPs, and has designated HAPCs for groundfish (rocky reefs, estuaries, canopy kelp, seagrasses, offshore banks, seamounts, canyons, and areas of interest) and salmon (including estuaries and marine and estuarine submerged aquatic vegetation).
+The Council has also designated Essential Fish Habitat Conservation Areas (EFHCAs) in its Groundfish FMP, which are spatially discrete areas closed to bottom trawling and, in some cases, other types of bottom contact gear, to protect the important habitat features found there.